tresoldi/asymcat/README.md

 [![Codacy
 Badge](https://api.codacy.com/project/badge/Grade/0f820951c6374be29717a02471a3fd45)](https://www.codacy.com/manual/tresoldi/catcoocc?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=tresoldi/catcoocc&amp;utm_campaign=Badge_Grade)

-Library for symmetrical and assymetrical analysis of categorical co-occurrences

 ## Background

+The `catcoocc` library is designed for the study of co-occurrence association between categorical variables by implementing a number of symmetric and asymmetric measures of association.
+Given a series of
+co-occurrence observations, starting from data such as records, alignments, and matrices of presence-absence, it allows to compute dictionaries with the association score between categories, offering methods focused on strength of association, direction of association, or both.
+It is primarily developed for linguistic research, but can be applied to any kind of data exploration and description based on categorical data; besides the main methods for numeric computation of measures of association, it includes auxiliary ones for dealing with relational data, n-grams from sequences, alignments, and binary matrices of presence/absence.

-A measure of association is any factor or coefficient used to quantify the relationship between two or more variables.
+A measure of association is a factor or coefficient used to quantify the relationship between two or more variables.
 Various measures exist to determine the strength and relationship of such associations, the most common being measures of *correlation* which, in a sense stricter than *association*, refers to linear correlation.
-Among the most common measures, are Pearson's **rho** coefficient of product-moment correlation for continuous values, Spearman **rho** coefficient for measuring the strenght of monotonic ordinal or ranked variables, Chi-square measure for association between categorical values.
-Most measures only express measures of either strength (such as Pearson's **rho**) or significance (such as Chi-square), and are **symmetric**, meaning that, when measuring the relationship between `x` and `y` the association between a given value of `x` and a given value of `y` is equal to the association between the same value of `y` and the same value of `x`.
+Among the most common measures, are Pearson's **rho** coefficient of product-moment correlation for continuous values, Spearman **rho** coefficient for measuring the strenght of monotonic ordinal or ranked variables, and Chi-square measure for association between categorical values.
+Each measure is usually indicated to investigate either strength (such as Pearson's **rho**) or significance (such as Chi-square), and most are **symmetric**, meaning that, when measuring the relationship between series `X` and series `Y`, the association between any `x` and `y` value is equal to that between `y` and `x`.

 While symmetric measures are the natural measure for numeric variables, the analyses arising from many studies and applications for categorical